YtvwlD/gophor/README.md

 free.
 If you would like to help support my work that would be hugely appreciated 💕 https://liberapay.com/grufwub/

+`gophor-run` is an example script to help with automation of gophor.

 WARNING: the development branch is filled with lava, fear and capitalism.

 # Usage